jk-me/team-carbonara/README.md

    - client/.env file
    - .env file
 4. To start the two processes, run `npm start` in the client directory, and `npm run dev` in the root directory
-5. Set up db using mongoDB, and insert below record into the `users` db to use the demo flow
+5. Set up db using mongoDB, and insert below record into the `calendapp.users` db to use the demo flow

 ```json
 {